Apps to cut cable subscription fee and watch your favorite tv programs

 Kodi is a hugely popular app that acts as a software media player and central location hub.
 It has a graphical user interface that’s fairly easy to navigate.
 Once set up properly it enables users to conveniently view videos as well as photos, podcasts, and music options.
 It’s important to know that this app doesn’t offer actual content, so you’ll need to provide your own content.

-Alternatively, you can install a third-party video plugin such as Exodus on Kodi for free content from official content provider websites, with an unlimited choice of TV shows and movies.
-While Kodi is excellent for devices with screens bigger than 5-inches, it’s not designed for smaller smartphones.
+Alternatively, you can install a third-party video plugin such as Exodus on Kodi for free content from official content provider websites, with an unlimited choice of TV channels, shows, and movies.

 2. YOUTUBE (free)

 Many of us automatically associate the word video with the name of YouTube.
-It’s an excellent streaming video app to have on your Android smartphone or tablet, and it offers users the chance to see a whole variety of content including entertainment, news, and music videos, as well as recommended videos based on your choices.
+It’s an excellent streaming video app that offers users the chance to see a whole variety of content including entertainment, news, and music videos, as well as recommended videos based on your choices.
+Many popular TV channels do Livestream directly on Youtube.
 You can get a free subscription to your favorite channels to keep track of what’s new, create playlists, watch across different devices, add comments, and share with friends.

 3. ABC – LIVE TV & FULL EPISODES (free)

 If you’re a fan of some of the most popular ABC shows out there, this could be a great option for you.
-This ABC app allows you to stream full episodes from a wide variety of content, and just of few of the TV shows offered are Dancing with the Stars, Modern Family, and Gray’s Anatomy, as well as light entertainment such as Jimmy Kimmel.
+This ABC app allows you to stream full episodes from a wide variety of content such as TV shows like Dancing with the Stars, Modern Family, and Gray’s Anatomy, as well as light entertainment such as Jimmy Kimmel.

 You can view classics such as Ugly Betty or Body of Proof, or binge-watch full seasons of something new with ABC’s Original content.
 Live TV is also offered including the latest news or mainstream events such as the Oscars (available with participating TV providers only).